jenktruong/MakeoverMonday/2023/w40/README.md

 1. What's the distribution of searches in scary dreams?
 2. Does seasonality make an impact in searches for scary dreams?

-This can be another question to explore in the future:

-1. Which months had the most searches for scary dreams?
+3. Which months had the most searches for scary dreams?
 Which years?

 ## Tech Stack